 As you visited all the nearby places, the extra activities you can do in Badrinath are:

 The basic clothing culture of the people who live there is “Pakhlu”.
-The peoples from Mana village sells their sweaters, spices(Faran mostly), woollen caps, woollen socks and other items in the different fairs like Gauchar Mela which is held in the month of November.
+The peoples from Mana village sells their sweaters, spices(Faran mostly), woolen caps, woolen socks and other items in the different fairs like Gauchar Mela which is held in the month of November.

-“Tapt Kund” the natural hot spring which attracts people.
-The hot spring always remains as hot in Summer days as well as in Winter days.
-In winter all the Badrinath and the nearby villages get covered with snow.
+“Tapt Kund” is a natural hot spring that attracts people.
+The hot spring always remains as hot on Summer days as well as on Winter days.
+In winter, all the Badrinath and the nearby villages get covered with snow.
 There are some more locations such as Charanpaduka, Bheem Pul, Ganesha Cave, Panch Dharasand, Panch Shillas, Vyas Cave and Narad Kund.

 Travel Tips for Badrinath